eliz-liu/html_money_project/README.md

 # html_money_project
-Calculates how much you spend. built using html, javascript, visual studio, json.
+A little tool that calculates how much you spend. <br>
+Built using html, javascript, visual studio, json. <br>
 Unfinished.